-Chronic fatigue, illness and depression (among other conditions) can make cooking really difficult.
+Living with chronic pain and depression (among other conditions) can make cooking really difficult.
 You know you need the nutrients, but even the thought of stirring a pot sometimes feels like too much.
-To help you through those periods, these “depression meals” – which in reality, work for anyone who is too ill, fatigued, or in pain to do much cooking at all – can help you eat without draining you further.
+To help you through those periods, these “depression meals” – which in reality, work for anyone who is too ill, fatigued, or living with chronic pain to do much cooking at all – can help you eat without draining you further.

 We’ve called them that because it’s (perhaps not unsurprisingly) a heavily searched term on Google.
 You ask, we deliver… the answers, not the food.

 All of these options are really low effort and require little more than throwing things together, if that.
 However, we’ve ranked them by zero effort, minimal effort, and moderate effort anyway.
 Some of them are even easier than taking a shower, brushing your teeth, or picking up your phone to send someone a message.

 Regardless, each of these meals should leave you feeling better than you would after takeaway.
 Because even scrolling Uber Eats and making a decision can be difficult some days!

 Although if you do need to order delivery of your favourite comfort meal (which apparently is most likely to be Mexican food here in Australia) don’t feel guilty or ashamed.
 Eating something is always better than eating nothing, whether you cooked it or not.